Rob brings more than 30 years’ worth of environmental, climate, and energy expertise to advance clean energy solutions for Pennsylvania.

-Rob previously spent nearly 22 years with the Pennsylvania Department of Environmental Protection (DEP).
-He calculated and predicted emissions from factories, vehicles, and off-road equipment.
-That led to predicting concentrations of air pollutants for the Bureau of Air Quality using computer models.
-For several years, Rob was the primary forecaster for southcentral and Lehigh valley regions of Pennsylvania, deciding if days meet the parameters for air quality action days.
-He served as an executive policy specialist in DEP’s policy office advising the governor’s office and department executive staff on a variety of environmental and public health issues.
+Prior to joining PennFuture, Rob spent nearly 22 years with the Pennsylvania Department of Environmental Protection (DEP), working in both the Bureau of Air Quality, where he was the primary forecaster for air pollution episodes in South Central PA, and the Lehigh Valley, and in the policy office where he advised the governor’s office and department executive staff on a variety of environmental and public health issues.

-Rob worked in software development and systems administration.
-While serving in the U.S. Army Reserve, he commanded a combat engineer company and earned the U.S. Army Parachutist Badge jumping out of airplanes.
+Rob is also a veteran of the U.S. Army Reserve, where he commanded a combat engineering company and earned the U.S. Army Parachutist Badge jumping out of airplanes.

 Emma is a Staff Attorney in PennFuture’s Philadelphia office.